-Yes, this back to school season is unusual and definitely like no other we’ve ever experienced!
-But there are still some easy ways parents can make the first day of school memorable.
-I’m sharing five quick ways that families can make the first day of school special, including a free printable “first day” certificate.
+Back to school season is here again!
+There are some easy ways parents can make the first day of school memorable, without a lot of effort.
+These are 50 quick and fun ideas that families can use to make the first day of school special!

 Make the First Day of School Memorable

 Are you ready to welcome the new school year back in the classroom?
 The beginning of the school year can bring on first day jitters, from preschoolers to high schoolers.

 I want to create special memories for my kids.
 But I also don’t want to pile more onto my overflowing plate with anything too complicated or time consuming.